Synod on Synodality: Final document

 On 26 October 2024 the synod's deliberation meeting concluded.

 Thereafter, the same day, in an unprecedented move, Pope Francis presented and ratified the Synod's "final document", choosing to do so instead of issuing a post-synodal apostolic exhortation.
 By doing so, Francis gave more authority to the document by giving it magisterial authority (though the document is not to be considered as binding).

 There are five main sections within the final document, inviting five forms of conversion to be realised across the church: spiritual, relational, procedural, institutional, and missionary.

 A November 2024 note accompanying the Synod's final document, signed by Francis, states that the document "participates in the ordinary magisterium of the successor of Peter, and as such, I ask that it be accepted".
-Furthermore, this note states that the pope asks that the document's decisions be implemented; the pope said that while the document's decisions were "not strictly normative", "[l]ocal churches [are obligated] to make choices consistent with what was indicated".
+Furthermore, this note states that the pope asks that the document's decisions be implemented; the pope said that while the document's decisions were "not strictly normative", "[l]ocal churches [are obligated] to make choices consistent with what [has been] indicated".

 Criticism

+Catholic Church

 Cardinal Gerhard Ludwig Müller compared the synod to an "Anglican synodal meeting" and claimed that "some in the assembly are 'abusing the Holy Spirit' in order to introduce 'new doctrines' such as an acceptance of homosexuality, women priests and a change in Church governance."
 Cardinal Joseph Zen wrote that "if legitimized...[it]can change everything, the doctrine of faith and the discipline of moral life."

 The Catholic Herald criticized the strong presence of laypeople and perceived push towards democratizing the church.
-The Catholic Telegraph wrote that "a significant number of participants ... seem more determined to dictate terms to the Holy Spirit than to listen to His prompting."
+The Catholic Telegraph wrote that "a significant number of participants ... seem more determined to dictate terms to the Holy Spirit than to listen to His prompting".
 Political analyst and author George Weigel described the synod as "Overhyped, Overmanaged, Underwhelming" and possessing a "Catholic Lite agenda", while praising minor aspects.